 - Wrong information on travelers will result in the non-acceptance of their entrance permits, and no reimbursement of fees will be made in this case.

-- Only people with a valid International Student Identification Card will be considered as a student, entitling them to a discount on the RED entrance fee.
+- Only people with a valid Student Identification Card (containing photo, complete name, college name and expiration date) will be considered as a students, entitling them to a discount on the RED entrance fee.

 The complete Inca Trail Regulations are given in Spanish and can be found below or on the government site: INC